SunnyViewTech/docs/my-website/docs/Integration/Unity/unity-faq.md

 ![](../../img/2023_11_13_17_41_40.png)

-Afterwards, you will see that the virtual character can move normally.
+After making these adjustments, the character should move normally in the Unity scene.

 ![](../../img/unityfaq2.gif)